signalfx/tracing-examples/README.md

 This repository contains a set of simple example applications that demonstrate using SignalFx with various open source tracers.
-We do not yet have our own tracer, so you must use a third-party tracer configured to send to the SignalFx ingest server using the Zipkin v2 JSON format.
+We do not yet have our own tracer, so you must use a third-party tracer configured to send to the SignalFx ingest server using the Zipkin v1/2 JSON or Jaeger Thrift format.

 ## Examples